-To be considered for Team Hamilton, athletes must attend at least 80% of practices leading up to the Games.
-Consistent participation helps coaches with team selection and ensures athletes are prepared for competition.
+To be considered for Team Hamilton, athletes must attend at least 80% of scheduled practices leading up to the Games.

-Practices and tryouts are free.
+Practices and tryouts are free to attend.

-As the host city in 2026, Flint families must billet a visiting athlete from Hamilton during the Games weekend.
-Billeting is a longstanding CANUSA tradition that creates lifelong friendships and helps make the event affordable.
+As the host city in 2026, Flint families are required to billet a visiting Hamilton athlete during the Games weekend.

 Email: Paraathleticsprogram2019@Gmail.com